Student Conduct

 3.29 Unauthorized Entry or Use of Facilities

-3.29.1 Any College facility or portion thereof that has been reserved, restricted in use, or placed off limits;
+3.29.1 Any College facility or portion thereof that has been reserved, restricted in use, or placed off limits

-3.29.2 Any College facility after closing hours;
+3.29.2 Any College facility after closing hours

-3.29.3 Entry, use, or occupancy to spaces which students are not permitted, such as spaces limited by virtue of enrollment, employment, class schedule, and/or
+3.29.3 Entry, use, or occupancy to spaces which students are not permitted, such as spaces limited by virtue of enrollment, employment, class schedule and/or gender identity/expression in facilities restricted by gender identity/expression

-3.29.4 All building roofs, fire escapes, steam tunnels, elevator shafts, equipment storage, mechanical rooms, and construction sites;
+3.29.4 All building roofs, fire escapes, steam tunnels, elevator shafts, equipment storage, mechanical rooms, and construction sites

-3.29.5 Duplication, manufacture, possession, loaning or use of any key/card access or unlocking device for use on College facilities, locks or other property on
+3.29.5 Duplication, manufacture, possession, loaning or use of any key/card access or unlocking device for use on College facilities, locks or other property on College premises without proper authorization

 3.29.6 Entering a residential facility without being escorted by a resident, or failure of a resident to escort non-resident guests.